mmn80/idris-codegen-ext/README.md

 being eliminated.

 It is suited for interactive code generation, eg. compiling one module at a time from the REPL/IDE mode server process.

+## How to use

+`idris-ext --codegen X ./SomeModule.idr -o SomeExecutable`

+From the REPL: `:c X SomeExecutable`